Fort Myers Senior High School: Early history in Fort Myers

 Between 1887 and 1910, high school-aged students in Fort Myers attended classes in a loose configuration of buildings that were neither adequate nor fully accredited.
 In 1887, Myers School was built and in 1902 a two-story wooden addition was added.
 As early as 1900, references were made to Myers School as Fort Myers High School, and in 1902 the school was dignified by being called the Lee County High School.
 The school was a disgrace to the community and severely overcrowded as enrollment passed 300 in 1908.
 Additional classroom space was made at the Holiness Church on Second Street and the County Commissioners also made room for classes in the county barn.

 Colonel Andrew D. Gwynne, a wealthy cotton broker and wholesale grocer from Memphis, Tennessee, was a winter visitor to Fort Myers.
 He was appalled at children attending school in the county barn.
 He told his wife that if Fort Myers ever launched a campaign for a new school facility he would gladly donate to take care of part of the expense.
 Colonel Gwynne died in Memphis on July 20, 1909, but his widow, Andrea, and son, Captain William F. Gwynne, remembered his pledged donation.

 The citizens of Fort Myers were concerned about their children’s education and saw that a need existed to create a new school.
 During the summer of 1909, parents pleaded with the school board to provide a modern building.
 The board members admitted that the current situation embarrassed the community and did not serve its purpose nor meet the children’s needs.
 However, they insisted they did not have enough money to build the type of school Fort Myers needed but promised to do what they could.

 At that point, Mrs. Andrea D. Gwynne and her son pledged to match any sum raised by the town.
 With that incentive, the townspeople started a subscription list in 1910.
 Carl F. Roberts, a well-known citizen, headed this whirlwind campaign and in two months raised $8,000.
 The Gwynnes then pledged an equal amount.
 An additional $10,000 was obtained from a special bond issue.
 The school board kept their promise and provided enough funds to pay for the building which, with equipment, cost $45,000.
-Of all the private citizens, none deserve more honorable mention than the Gwynne family.
+Of all the private citizens, none deserves more honorable mention than the Gwynne family.